pasqal-io/qadence/docs/qml/qml_tools.md

-# Quantum Machine Learning Constructors
+# Quantum machine learning constructors

-Besides the [arbitrary Hamiltonian constructors](hamiltonians.md), Qadence also provides a complete set of program constructors useful for digital-analog quantum machine learning programs.
+Besides the [arbitrary Hamiltonian constructors](../tutorials/hamiltonians.md), Qadence also provides a complete set of program constructors useful for digital-analog quantum machine learning programs.

-## Feature Maps
+## Feature maps

-A few feature maps are directly available for feature loading,
+A few feature maps are directly available for loading classical data into quantum circuits by encoding them into gate rotation angles.

 ```python exec="on" source="material-block" result="json" session="fms"
 from qadence import feature_map